r2p2/dot/vim/README.md

 --------------

 From time to time newer versions of plugins will be released.
-To stay up to date, yust execute the update.sh script inside this directory.
+To stay up to date, just execute the update.sh script inside this directory.

 	./update.sh